 Berkeley police have stepped up patrols in West and South Berkeley in response to the shootings.

-Francis graduated from Berkeley Tech in 2015 and had just gotten a job working in construction in San Francisco, said Symons.
-He was a good-looking man who had plenty of girlfriends but no-one in particular, he said.
+Ignacio left B-Tech in 2015 and had just gotten a job working in construction in San Francisco, said Symons.
+He was a good-looking man who had plenty of girlfriends but no one in particular, he said.

 Berkeley police step up patrols after recent shootings (09.23.16)